 You can’t beat a good checklist when you’re going on a picnic.
 There’s nothing worse than unpacking when you get there and finding you’ve left the corkscrew at home – nightmare!

-Or, as my husband famously did, find you’ve left the whole picnic at home…
+Or, as my husband once did, find you’ve left the whole picnic at home…

 So I’d thought I’d share my checklist of picnic essentials:

-- Food and drinks (a good starting point I find)
+- Food and drinks (a good starting point)

 - Ice packs

 - Wet wipes